 See how this works on Amazon:

-If you use a bulk uploading service like BookBaby, you’ll be paying their fees on top of this (currently $149 for eBooks, and $199 to add POD to any order for 25+ print books).
+If you use a bulk uploading service, you’ll be paying their fees on top of this.

 Bookstore distribution costs